-Talking about the historical perspective of the county, its past can be dated back to 5000 BC.
-The first people to ever settle on these shores of the country were the Wappo, Pomo and Coast Miwoks.
-They came to these lands somewhere between the 8000’s to the 5000’s (BC) and their presence can still be felt through the carvings they left behind.
-The carvings were done on rock in, what experts call a ‘pecked curvilinear nucleated’ motif.
-The county of Sonoma has witnessed not just these different tribes setting their base here, but also others like Europeans, especially Spaniards coming and settling on the gentle shores of Sonoma.
-The years between the sixteenth to nineteenth centuries had the Europeans traveling to these shores in search for timber etc.
+Sonoma Valley’s history dates back to 5000 BC.
+The first people to ever settle on these shores were the Wappo, Pomo and Coast Miwoks.
+They came to these lands somewhere between the 8000 BC and 5000 BC.
+Even today, their presence can be felt through the carvings they left behind on the rocks.
+Experts call the carvings ‘pecked curvilinear nucleated’ motifs.
+The county of Sonoma has also housed Europeans, especially Spaniards coming and settling on its gentle shores.
+The period between the sixteenth and nineteenth centuries saw the Europeans traveling to these shores in search of timber and other resources.